 23. Museum Technician

-People who love walking around museums and looking at the wonders that have been cobbled together will love being a museum technician.
+People who love walking around museums, and looking at the wonders that have been curated will love being a museum technician.

 Museum technicians will work with fossils to build the massive displays at various museums, from old gear worn by ancient members of the military to enormous T-Rex bones.